Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-7.md

 Images are an essential part of technical documentation, as they can help illustrate complex concepts or procedures and provide additional information that may not be easily conveyed through text.

-Here are some best practices for adding images to technical documentation:
+Some best practices for adding images to technical documentation:

 1. Choose the right image format: When selecting an image format, consider the type of image you are working with and its intended use.
 Common image formats in technical documentation include JPEG, PNG, and GIF.
 JPEGs are best for photographs, while PNGs and GIFs are better suited for screenshots or diagrams.